Common French Greetings to Learn and Mistakes to Avoid

 It’s time to study French, a language that many children and adults would love to learn.
 Among the essential vocabulary are words such as hello and goodbye, both of them, according to many language specialists, come at the beginning when learning a new language.

 Beyond learning French greetings, understanding the first words in a language is fascinating.
-It is the moment when noise becomes signal, a signal that holds meaning, and a message, that once exchanged, becomes a conversation.
+It is the moment when noise becomes a signal, a signal that holds meaning, and a message, that once exchanged, becomes a conversation.

 A Fundamental Vocabulary